dictyBase/dictybase.github.com/source/about/index.markdown

 footer: true
 ---

-Blog of MOD(model organism database) software developers <a href="cybersiddhu.github.com">Siddhartha Basu</a> and Yogesh Pandit.
+Blog of MOD (Model Organism Database) software developers <a href="cybersiddhu.github.com">Siddhartha Basu</a> and <a href="", >Yogesh Pandit</a>.
 It is about the kind of software developmental hurdles we have crossed and those for which we don't have an answer, good ideas and solution that come out of user questions and anything that comes in between.